joelasonian/htmlformvalidate/README.md

 ** requires additional parameter 'data-valmin-value' with the value of minimium value
 * valmax - maximum number value
 ** requires additional parameter 'data-valmax-value' with the value of maximumvalue
+* valexactlen - exact length of an input
+** requires additional parameter 'data-valexactlen-value' with the value of valexactlen

 Additional Checks (edge case)